Gerard Verschuuren

-Gerard M. Verschuuren is a human biologist, writer, speaker, and consultant, working at the interface of science, philosophy, and religion.
-He is a human biologist, specialized in human genetics, who also earned a doctorate in the philosophy of science, and studied and worked at universities in Europe and the United States.
-In 1994, he moved permanently to the United States, and lives now in the southern part of New Hampshire.
+Gerard M. Verschuuren (29 May 1946 – 31 May 2026) was a Dutch human biologist, writer, speaker and consultant, working at the interface of science, philosophy, and religion.
+He was a human biologist, specialized in human genetics, who also earned a doctorate in the philosophy of science, and studied and worked at universities in Europe and the United States.
+In 1994, he moved permanently to the United States, and lived in New Hampshire until his death.

 Studies and research

-He began studying biology at Leiden University and specialized in human genetics at Utrecht University in the Netherlands, with a thesis on the statistical analysis of epigenetic variation in the Tellem skulls of Mali in comparison with the Kurumba tribe of Burkina Faso (former Upper Volta).
-After that, he became a participant of the six-member Human Adaptability Project team (led by professor John Huizinga) of the former Institute of Human Biology at Utrecht University Medical School, as part of the International Biological Program, studying the population genetics and adaptation of savannah populations in sub-saharan Africa based on research among the Fali in northern Cameroun, among the Dogon in Mali, and among the Fulbe in Chad.
+Verschuuren began studying biology at Leiden University and specialized in human genetics at Utrecht University in the Netherlands, with a thesis on the statistical analysis of epigenetic variation in the Tellem skulls of Mali in comparison with the Kurumba tribe of Burkina Faso (former Upper Volta).
+After that, he became a participant of the six-member Human Adaptability Project team (led by professor John Huizinga) of the former Institute of Human Biology at Utrecht University Medical School, as part of the International Biological Program, studying the population genetics and adaptation of savannah populations in sub-saharan Africa based on research among the Fali in northern Cameroon, among the Dogon in Mali, and among the Fulbe in Chad.

-Verschuuren also studied philosophy at Leiden University and wrote, under supervision of professor Marius Jeuken, a thesis on the impact of the Harvard philosopher and mathematician Alfred North Whitehead on research in biology.
+He also studied philosophy at Leiden University and wrote, under supervision of professor Marius Jeuken, a thesis on the impact of the Harvard philosopher and mathematician Alfred North Whitehead on research in biology.
 He further specialized in philosophy of science, in particular in philosophy of biology, at VU University Amsterdam.
 Verschuuren concluded his post-graduate studies with a doctoral thesis on the use of models in the sciences.
 In this work, he analyzes how all sciences use models, which are simplified replicas of the dissected original, made for research purposes by reducing the complexity of the original to a manageable model related to a soluble problem.

 Verschuuren taught biology, biological anthropology, genetics, human genetics, statistics, philosophy, philosophy of biology, logic, and programming at Leiden University, Utrecht University, the Dutch Open University, Merrimack College, and Boston College.
-Currently, he focuses almost exclusively on writing, consulting, and on speaking engagements.
+He focused almost exclusively on writing, consulting, and on speaking engagements.